cschell/who-is-alyx/Readme.md

 - **Eye tracking data**: gaze direction, position of pupils, etc.
 - **Screen recordings**: videos of what the players saw through their head mounted display (coming soon)
 - **Demographic data**: age, sex, VR experience and body parameters
-- **Physiological data**: for players 42 to 76 physiological data such as blood volume pulse (PPG/BVP), skin conductance and peripheral skin temperature with an Empatica E4 wristband, as well as electrocardiogram data with a Polar H10 chest strap have been collected (coming soon)
+- **Physiological data**: for players 42 to 76 physiological data such as acceleration, blood volume pulse (PPG/BVP), heart rate, inter-beat interval, skin conductance and peripheral and  skin temperature with an Empatica E4 wristband, as well as electrocardiogram data with a Polar H10 chest strap have been collected (coming soon)

 This dataset was created for biometric data research at the [Chair for Human Computer Interaction](https://hci.uni-wuerzburg.de/) at the University of Würzburg, Germany.